jeffknupp/blog/in_progress/new_post.md

 Later, our boss comes back tells us our function is working great, but there's a problem: she wants to use our `get_primes` function on a very large list of numbers.
-In fact, the list is so large that merely creating it would use all the memory on the system.
+In fact, the list is so large that merely creating it would consume all of the system's memory.
 To work around this, she wants to be able to call `get_primes` with a `start` value and get all the primes larger than `start` (perhaps she's solving [Project Euler problem 10](http://projecteuler.net/problem=10)).